johannesvollmer/id-vec/README.md

 ```

-## Do I need that?
+## Motivation

-In Rust, Graphs can be a difficult architecture,
+In Rust, Graphs can be quite a difficult architecture,
 because a straightforward `&'a T` would prevent any mutation of the graph.
 Using a `Ref<Cell<T>>` is considered un-idiomatic
 because it circumvents Rusts safety mechanisms.